 Question 44: a) Do you agree with the proposed approach which only proposes changes to Section One of the Code in relation to material of a sexual nature, only proposes changes to Section Two in relation to Competitions and Voting, and proposes no changes to Sections Three to Eight. b) If you do not agree with our approach, please explain which other sections of the Code you consider should be reviewed and why. c) Do you agree with Ofcom?s approach which will be to provide, and update, guidance to all sections on an on-going basis?
 If so, are there particular areas where you consider an updating of guidance would be helpful?:

 - a) No

-- b) Section 2 Harm and Offence
+- b) Section 2 Harm and Offence.

-- c) Updating guidance is always to be welcomed, but will not be effective until the Code itself is fit for purpose.
+- c) Updating guidance is always to be welcomed, particularly if this is frequent and on-going; but will not be effective until the Code itself is fit for purpose.